Feny1425/rannah_storage_restu/README.md

     }

     __('key') means find the value from chosen lang json using the key, if you didn't find it just return the key as a value.

+if you want to change the default language go to "config/app.php" in line 99, i have added two languages ar and en.